San Juan de Ulúa: Post-Spanish era

 After Mexico's independence in 1821, a large body of Spanish troops continued to occupy San Juan de Ulúa as late as 1825.
-It was the last site in the former colony of New Spain to be held by the Spanish and was surrendered to Mexican General Miguel Barragán in November 1825.
-The justification for the order of expulsion issued by President Vicente Guerrero was their failed attempt at re-conquering Mexico.
-Since then, San Juan de Ulúa served as a military and political symbol of Mexican resistance to foreign invasions and occupations, thanks to several of which took place during the 19th century.
-In 1838 the French bombarded the fortress in the Battle of Veracruz during the Pastry War, a conflict resulting from a French citizen in Mexico seeking reparations for his allegedly damaged pastry shop; during the Mexican–American War, a conflict which resulted from disputes over the nascent Republic of Texas, the United States laid siege to the fortress, and in 1863, the French briefly occupied the city when installing Maximilian I as Emperor of Mexico.
+It was the last site in the former Kingdom of New Spain to be held by the Spanish and was surrendered to Mexican General Miguel Barragán in November 1825.
+The justification for the order of expulsion issued by President Vicente Guerrero was their failed attempt to re-conquer Mexico.
+Since then, San Juan de Ulúa has served as a military and political symbol of Mexican resistance to foreign invasions and occupations, several of which took place during the 19th century.
+In 1838 the French bombarded the fortress in the Battle of Veracruz during the Pastry War, a conflict resulting from a French citizen in Mexico seeking reparations for his allegedly damaged pastry shop; during the Mexican–American War, a conflict which resulted from disputes over the nascent Republic of Texas, the United States laid siege to the fortress, and in 1863, the French briefly occupied the city while installing Maximilian I as Emperor of Mexico.
 For much of the 19th century, the fort served as a prison, especially for political prisoners judged to be opposition to the government.
 Many prominent Mexican politicians spent time here while they were not in power.